SummerSlam (1997)

-The 1997 SummerSlam was the 10th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+The 1997 SummerSlam (marketed as SummerSlam: Hart & Soul) was the 10th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on August 3, 1997, at the Continental Airlines Arena in East Rutherford, New Jersey.
 Seven matches were contested at the event.
-This event was second to be held in New Jersey with the first previous event in 1989.
+This event was the second to be held in New Jersey with the first previous event held in 1989.

-The show also included the culmination of a contest in partnership with Discovery Zone with a $1 million prize which nobody actually won.
+The event also included the culmination of a contest in partnership with Discovery Zone with a $1 million prize which nobody won.
 It included several attempted calls where nobody was home.
 The contest ended after a potential winner failed to guess the proper key to the casket containing the prize money.

-The event also marked the first WWF pay-per-view appearance of Michael Cole, and the last WWF pay-per-view appearance of Todd Pettengill, who left the company before returning to host segments and matches of the WWE DVD and Blu-ray release The Best of In Your House: Pay-Per-View Classics 1995-1999 in 2013.
+The event also marked the first WWF pay-per-view appearance of Michael Cole, and the last WWF pay-per-view appearance of Todd Pettengill, who left the company before returning to host segments, and matches of the WWE DVD, and Blu-ray release The Best of In Your House: Pay-Per-View Classics 1995-1999 in 2013.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1997 event was the 10th event in the SummerSlam chronology and was scheduled to be held on August 3, 1997, at the Continental Airlines Arena in East Rutherford, New Jersey.
+The 1997 event was the 10th event in the SummerSlam chronology, and was scheduled to be held on August 3, 1997, at the Continental Airlines Arena in East Rutherford, New Jersey.